clue/reactphp-soap/README.md

 See also the [CHANGELOG](CHANGELOG.md) for details about version upgrades.

-This project aims to run on any platform and thus only requires `ext-soap` and supports running on legacy PHP 5.3 through current PHP 7+ and HHVM.
+This project aims to run on any platform and thus only requires `ext-soap` and supports running on legacy PHP 5.3 through current PHP 7+.
 It's *highly recommended to use PHP 7+* for this project.

 ## Tests